-Note: Center for Student Involvement (CSI) is not responsible for the contents or administration of these student organization websites.
+Note: These are the only student organizations approved for registration with the University of California, Davis.
+If you have questions about other groups, please contact the Center for Student Involvement (CSI).
+CSI is not responsible for the contents or administration of these student organizations’ websites.
 The information presented by the student organizations reflects their own thoughts, interests and activities.
-Providing pointers to these websites does not implicitly or explicitly represent official positions or policies of the University of California, Davis or CSI.
+Providing links to these websites does not implicitly or explicitly represent official positions or policies of the University of California, Davis or CSI.

 Think about your involvement goals